f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 Node
 ----

-Nodes are the primary compent of a Kubernetes cluster.
+Nodes are the primary component of a Kubernetes cluster.
 We will talk about the two types of nodes found in every cluster.
 A *worker node* and a *leader node*.
 You will see the leader node referred to by different names, such as master node (depending on documentation), but the process is all the same.
 Nodes can be bare metal, virtual machines, or even containers (used in development use cases).
 Worker nodes will run your containerized workloads while the leader nodes will handle scheduling of where workloads will be deployed, configuration and state of the cluster.